ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 _**No Rest for the Wicked.**_ When evil sleeps, strike true, and cast it away.
 #### **Oath of The Holy Flame**<sup>E</sup>
-Paladins who swear the Oath of the Holy Flame are drven by an unquenchable fire within them, a passion for spreading light and warmth wherever they go.
-They see themselves as agents of a divine inferno, burning away darkness and corruption with the pwoer of their oath.
-In battle, they are fearsome opponents, wreathed in hoyl fire that sears their enemies and guides their allies.
+Paladins who swear the Oath of the Holy Flame are driven by an unquenchable fire within them, a passion for spreading light and warmth wherever they go.
+They see themselves as agents of a divine inferno, burning away darkness and corruption with the power of their oath.
+In battle, they are fearsome opponents, wreathed in holy fire that sears their enemies and guides their allies.

 **Tenets of the Holy Flame**

 Paladins of the Holy Flame share these tenets.

-_****_
+_**Walk with Burning Passion**_ Strive to have unwavering conviction and passion.
+This path is not an easy one; let the fire in your heart fuel your resolve.

+_**Spread Your Light**_ Light shines the brightest in the darkest of places.
+Spread your light and fight against the forces of darkness wherever they may be found.

+_**Kindle the Flame of Others**_ The Holy Flame is not meant to be held only be a select few.
+Kindle the flames of faith and hope in others, helping to bring light to the hearts of all.
 #### **Oath of the Open Sea**<sup>TDR</sup>
 The Oath of the Open Sea calls to seafaring warriors, swashbuckling sailors, and traveling guardians who seek the thrill of a limitless horizon.
 Driven to search for adventure and mystery across and beneath every endless oceanic expanse, paladins who swear this oath stand against those who would deny liberty to likeminded travelers, rooting out tyranny and corruption wherever it is found.